nori-dot-eco/contracts/docs/Certificate.md

 ## Certificate

-todo document burning behavior todo check that all transfer functions (including those not exposed in this file) call _beforeTokenTransfers

 This contract issues sequentially increasing ERC721 token ids to purchasers of certificates of carbon removal in Nori&#x27;s marketplace.
 The carbon removals that supply each certificate are accounted for using ERC1155 tokens in the Removal contract.
 Upon purchase, ownership of the relevant Removal token ids and balances is